 One swipe at the shelf, and everything came tumbling down.

-The sight of this rain-like destruction was almost enough to upturn his frown.
+The sight of this destruction was almost enough to upturn his frown.

-Squarely on his lap the bottle landed, barely missing his head.
+Squarely in his lap the bottle landed, barely missing his head.

-And he thought, “shall I shower in this misery, or should I drink it instead?”
+And he thought, “shall I shower in this misery, or drink it instead?”